-A full day of back-to-back clients can be tough on your body.
-Your hands, wrists, and shoulders take the brunt of the work, and the wrong tools can turn a passion into a source of chronic pain.
-While we often focus on the sharpness of our blades, the ergonomics of our hair shears are just as critical for a long, healthy career.
-A pair of shears that doesn't fit right can lead to unnecessary strain and fatigue, increasing your risk of conditions like carpal tunnel syndrome.
-This guide is about more than just cutting hair; it’s about protecting yourself.
-We’ll explore how different handle designs, weights, and sizes can impact your comfort and help you choose a pair that supports your body, allowing you to do what you love for years to come.
+A full day of back-to-back clients can be brutal on your body.
+Your hands, wrists, and shoulders take the brunt of the work, and the wrong tools can quickly turn your passion into a source of chronic pain.
+While we obsess over blade sharpness, the ergonomics of your hair shears are just as critical for a long, healthy career.
+A pair that doesn't fit right leads to unnecessary strain and fatigue, increasing your risk for conditions like carpal tunnel syndrome.
+This guide is about protecting yourself.
+We’ll show you how different handles, weights, and sizes impact your comfort and help you choose shears that truly support your body.

 Key Takeaways